laughinghan/write.jayferd.us/content/posts/2012-02-13-shell-usabilaty-what-tcl-is-missing.md

 set lines [split [read $fh] "\n"]
 ```

 The problem here is that I imagined this code in the reverse of how I've written it.
 We start with the raw data on the right, and each subsequent action appears to the left.
 But I read *and* write code left-to-right.
-Especially in a readline-style interface, my cursor would have had to be jumping around constantly from left to right, surrounding expressions with square brackets and adding new commands to the left.
+Especially in a `readline`-style interface, my cursor would have had to be jumping around constantly from left to right, surrounding expressions with square brackets and adding new commands to the left.

-Now imagine if I could do something like this (read `$_` as "it", a la Perl):
+Now imagine if I could do something like this (read `$_` as "it", _a la_ Perl):

 ``` tcl
 read $fh | split $_ "\n" | set lines $_